josh146/josh146.github.io/content/posts/2014/pineapple-park.md

 I managed to suppress my increasingly growing urge to start singing (that song is just too catchy).

-"Um, Pineapple park?"
+"Um, Pineapple Park?"

-"Pineapple park?!" she couldn't help but laugh.
+"Pineapple Park?!" she couldn't help but laugh.
 "Sure, I'm on my way to Nago now.
 Get in!"

 We were dumbfounded, but at the same time so appreciative.